uholeschak/ediabaslib/docs/EdiabasLib.simulation_file.md

 ```

 Sample with DS2 (OBD interface) telegrams:
-The request and the response is the full frame including ECU address in request and response and checksum only in the response.
+The request and the response is the full frame including ECU address in request and response and checksum (sum over all bytes) only in the response.
 ```ini
 [REQUEST]
 key1=00,04,00